goauthentik/authentik/website/integrations/services/fortigate-admin/index.md

    Before you can see any output you need to enable the debug mode.
    `diagnose debug enable`

-4. If you used SSO Login only instead of Normal and you are not able to login again, you can try one of this
+4. If you used SSO Login only instead of Normal and you are not able to log in again, you can try one of the following methods:

 **Method 1**:
 Open this URL (`https://fgt.company/saml/?acs`) in a browser and choose `Login Locally`